vzaletny/hello/README.md

 Changes in master for testing rebase
 Changes in bug_fix for testing rebase
 Copyright 2017 by Slz
-Update for emergency fix after Stash
-Add change
+Updating for Tagging Compare Example